cakeface/tapestry-fat-jar/README.md

 then just execute it on your server to get a working web application.
 There is no need to install a servlet container on the system.

 This was heavily inspired by Dropwizard.
-I recommend checking out anyone looking to do REST services check out Dropwizard immediately.
+I recommend that anyone looking to do REST services check out Dropwizard immediately.

 I may turn this into an archetype or library if I feel like it.